rubymotion-community/afmotion/README.md

 #### Multipart Requests

 `AFHTTPClient` supports multipart form requests (i.e. for image uploading).
-Simply prepend `multipart` to any other URL request and it'll convert your parameters into properly encoding multipart data:
+Simply prepend `multipart` to any other request method and it'll convert your parameters into properly encoded multipart data:

 ```ruby
 # an instance of UIImage